-For my breakfast I tend to eat either muesli or porridge and once I saw buckwheat flakes for sale in a whole foods store in Machester I thought I would buy them and give them a try.
+For my breakfast, I tend to eat either muesli or porridge and once I saw buckwheat flakes for sale in a whole foods store in Machester I thought I would buy them and give them a try.

 In case you didn’t hear of buckwheat before, buckwheat is the seeds of the buckwheat plant and can be used as a grain or ground into flour.
-Buckwheat contains starch, protein, dietary fibre, potassium, iron, zinc, B complex vitamins and vitamin E. Unlike some other cereals, it doesn’t contain gluten; however it’s rich in rutin, a substance that strengthens the tiniest blood vessels in the circulatory system.
+Buckwheat contains starch, protein, dietary fibre, potassium, iron, zinc, B complex vitamins and vitamin E. Unlike some other cereals, it doesn’t contain gluten; however, it’s rich in rutin, a substance that strengthens the tiniest blood vessels in the circulatory system.

-Main ingredients I’ve used to make this are: coconut milk, yoghurt, fruits and almond butter.
+The main ingredients I’ve used to make this are: coconut milk, yoghurt, fruits and almond butter.
 I quite liked it actually!

 - coconut milk or other non-diary milk